-When we were first a couple it was a nightmare, there was a lot of prejudice and hostile treatment from staff at the surgery and hospital, there have been times of real difficulty for me as a vulnerable patient.
+When we were first a couple it was a nightmare.
+There was a lot of prejudice and hostile treatment from staff at the surgery and hospital and there have been times of real difficulty for me as a vulnerable patient.

 Improvements I’ve seen include LGBT Foundation posters and the Pride in Practice Gold award displayed clearly in my GP surgery.
 Patients are involved in the practice and LGBT issues are taken seriously.
 Staff may ask sensitive questions about marital status or next of kin etc. as heterosexuality is not assumed.
 My wife is included in all my health care decisions and is recognised as a Carer who has her own needs; this is so different than it was 7 years ago.

 It was an uphill battle, but I am glad I stuck with it.
 Now all GP practices in Bolton are fully on board and trained up.
-This also had that ripple effect of bringing about support from the CCG and Council and after many years of being the seventh most homophobic place in the U.K. Bolton now has a ‘Pride’ weekend, an LGBT partnership and the museum and central library recently launched an exhibition about LGBT history about how the town is now more inclusive."
+This also had that ripple effect of bringing about support from the CCG and Council.
+After many years of being the seventh most homophobic place in the UK, Bolton now has a ‘Pride’ weekend, an LGBT Partnership and the museum and central library recently launched an exhibition about LGBT history about how the town is now more inclusive.

 - Rosie, Bolton